 - The key is in the ignition.

-- Remote lock operation or remote start command.
+- Activation of remote control of locks or remote start command.

-The BCM enters sleep mode when one of the following conditions is present:
+The BCM enters sleep mode when one of the following conditions exists:

-- Commands are not received on the serial line.
+- No commands are received over the serial line.

-- There are no commands for output circuits.
+- There are no commands for output chains.

 - There are no delay timers in active countdown mode.

-If all of these conditions are met, the BCM enters a low power mode, or sleep mode.
+If all of these conditions are met, the BCM goes into a low power mode, or sleep mode.

 Gateway

-The BCM on this vehicle functions as a gateway, or converter.
-The gateway is designed to transmit serial line commands between the high speed GMLAN bus and the low speed GMLAN bus for data exchange between different controllers.
-The gateway communicates with each network according to the transmission protocol of each network.
+The BCM on this vehicle functions as a gateway or converter.
+The gateway is designed to transmit serial line commands between the high-speed GMLAN bus and the low-speed GMLAN bus to exchange data between the different controllers.
+The gateway communicates with each network according to each network's transmission protocol.

-One example of such a necessary communication is the communication between the motor controller (ECM), connected to a high-speed serial line, and the car's anti-theft system controller (VTD), connected to a low speed serial line.
-If these controllers cannot communicate, the vehicle's engine will not start.
+One example of such necessary data exchange is the communication between the engine controller (ECM), connected to a high-speed serial communication line, and the vehicle theft deterrent (VTD) controller, connected to a low-speed serial communication line.
+If these controllers cannot exchange data, the vehicle's engine will not start.

-Serial link control of auxiliary power hold mode (RAP)
+Serial communication control of Auxiliary power hold mode (RAP)

-The controllers receive a message about the power mode from the body controller via serial communication lines (BCM), indicating that the auxiliary power hold mode is set (RAP).
-The BCM monitors the ignition switch position, battery status, and passenger compartment door position to determine if RAP is required.
-At the same time, the controllers support the functioning of the systems controlled by them, in accordance with the requirements for operation in the RAP power mode.
-Components and systems active in RAP mode are also activated any time the ignition switch is moved to any position from the OFF position.
+The controllers receive a power mode message from the body control module (BCM) via serial communications, indicating that the hold auxiliary power (RAP) mode has been established.
+The BCM monitors the ignition switch position, battery status, and passenger door position to determine whether RAP mode is necessary.
+At the same time, the controllers maintain the operation of the systems they control in accordance with the RAP power mode requirements.
+Components and systems active in RAP mode are also active any time the ignition switch is turned to any position other than the OFF position.

 RAP mode is terminated when one of the following conditions is met:

-- The BCM receives an input indicating that either passenger compartment door is open after the key has been removed from the ignition switch.
+- The BCM receives an input signal indicating that any passenger door has been opened after the key has been removed from the ignition switch.

 Important: The only door that turns off the radio in RAP mode is the driver's door.
-This is a function of the radio and will turn off after the set time has elapsed.
+This is a function of the radio and it turns off after a set time.

-- The BCM's internal timer for RAP mode will expire in approximately 10 minutes.
+- The BCM's internal timer for the RAP mode will expire in approximately 10 minutes.

-- The BCM detects a decrease in battery capacity below a set limit.
+- The BCM detects that the battery capacity has dropped below a set limit.

-The BCM then sends a RAP end message over the serial link.
+The BCM then transmits a RAP end message over the serial line.

-Relay control of auxiliary power holding mode (RAP)
+Relay control of auxiliary power (RAP) hold mode

-The BCM maintains voltage at the RAP relay at all times in all power modes except for "off-wake" And "start".
-This relay is also energized for approximately 10 minutes after the ignition is turned off and the key is removed, if no doors have been opened.
+The BCM maintains voltage at the RAP relay at all times during all power modes except the off-wake and start states.
+This relay is also energized for approximately 10 minutes after the ignition is turned off and the key is removed if no doors are opened.

 Body systems management

-The various input and output circuits of the BCM are described in the respective function sections indicated on the wiring diagrams of the BCM.
-Systems associated with the BCM include, but are not limited to:
+The various input and output circuits of the BCM are described in the corresponding functional sections indicated on the BCM electrical diagrams.
+Systems associated with the BCM include, but are not limited to, the following:

-- Sound alarm - See section 9E, "Instrumentation / driver information system»
+- Sound alarm - Cm. section 9E, "Instruments/Driver Information System"

-- Anti-theft system - See section 9T1, "Remote control system for locks and anti-theft system".
+- Anti-theft system - Cm. section 9T1, "Remote control system for locks and anti-theft systems".

-- Outdoor Lighting - See section 9B, "Lighting systems".
+- Outdoor lighting - Cm. section 9B, "Lighting Systems".

-- Instrument cluster, display and control - See section 9E, "Instruments/driver information system»
+- Instrument cluster, indication and control - Cm. section 9E, "Instruments/Driver Information System"

-- Interior lighting - See section 9B, "Lighting systems»
+- Interior lighting - Cm. section 9B, "Lighting Systems"

-- Remote control functions - See section 9T1, "Remote control system for locks and anti-theft system»
+- Remote control of functions - Cm. section 9T1, "Remote control system for locks and anti-theft systems"

-- Car anti-theft system - See section 9T2, "Immobilizer system, anti-theft system»
+- Anti-theft system of the car - Cm. section 9T2, "Immobilizer system, anti-theft system"